brunoaibanez/PneumoniaDetector/README.md

 ## Introduction

 This project consists on diagnosing pneumonia from x-rays using a deep learning algorithm.
 The application’s functionality is, given a radiograph in DCM format, predict whether the image has pneumonia or not.
 Apart from this, with the prediction it also gives a couple of “similar images”, having and not the illness respectively, so that doctors can compare and confirm the result.
 Nevertheless, the diagnosis is not done in such a basic way.
+Some files are missing because of file dimensions Github constraints.
+Email us, do not worry about it!

 For you to check the performance of our system, the way to execute the test for one input image is:

 	python3 test_one.py —db_path dir/dir/path_to_image/image.dcm --out_path dir/path_to_your_output/